 As part of Vanderbilt Campus Dining’s mission statement to provide excellent food at the highest level of quality, value, convenience and service, students are able to meet with Meredith Williams, the university’s registered dietitian.
 Please reach out to Meredith to discuss any questions or concerns regarding dining on campus.

-If you are a student connected with Student Access Services and your instructor is unable to provide your exam accommodations, our proctoring center is available.
+If you are a student connected with Student Access and your instructor is unable to provide your exam accommodations, our proctoring center is available.
 To schedule an exam, please visit the Proctoring webpage.

-Student Access Services provides accommodations to students with temporary disabilities when the instructor is unable to provide access for the student.
+Student Access provides accommodations to students with temporary disabilities when the instructor is unable to provide access for the student.
 If you have a temporary disability (concussion, broken arm/leg, mental health), and your instructor is unable to provide you with accommodations, please follow the steps to connect with our office as listed above.